Empress Myeongseong: Photographs of Myeongseong

-Although documents note that the queen consort was in an official royal family photograph, its whereabouts are unknown.
-Another royal family photograph depicting Gojong, Sunjong, and Crown Princess Min exists, but it was taken after the Empress' death.
-Shin Byong-ryong, a professor at Konkuk University, has stated his belief that the lack of photos of the queen consort derives from her constant fear of being recognizable to the public.
+Although documents note that the queen was in an official royal family photograph, its whereabouts are unknown.
+Another royal family photograph depicting Gojong, Sunjong, and Crown Princess Min exists, but it was taken after the queen's death.
+Shin Byong-ryong, a professor at Konkuk University, has stated his belief that the lack of photos of the queen derives from her constant fear of being recognizable to the public.
 Myeongseong's political prominence has led many to believe that a photo of her must have existed at some point in history.
 Others have suspected that the Japanese government may have removed all evidence of this kind after her assassination.
 Some further speculated that the Japanese themselves may have kept a photo of her.
 As at 2022, it remains questionable whether any contemporary image of her in photographic form survives.

 Wooden headdress of high rank: structure tied on with pre-installed cap.
-Identification of the queen consort assumes her to be wearing one such.
+Identification of the queen assumes her to be wearing one such.

-In 2003, KBS News reported that an alleged photograph of the queen consort had been disclosed to the public.
+In 2003, KBS News reported that an alleged photograph of the queen had been disclosed to the public.
 The photograph was said to have been preserved as a family heirloom upon its purchase by the grandfather of Min Su-gyeong.
 In the photo, a woman is accompanied by a retinue at her rear.
 Experts have stated that the woman was clearly of high rank and possibly the wife of a bureaucrat.
-The woman's clothing appeared to be of the kind worn only by the royal family but her outfit did not display the embroideries expected to decorate the apparel of the Empress.
-Some have further speculated that the figure may have been a high-ranking maidservant of the Empress.
+The woman's clothing appeared to be of the kind worn only by the royal family but her outfit did not display the embroideries expected to decorate the apparel of the queen.
+Some have further speculated that the figure may have been a high-ranking maidservant of the queen.

 Alleged portraits

-At the time of her assassination, an oil painting by Italian artist Giuseppe Castiglione (1688–1766) was alleged to be a portrait of the Empress.
-However, the painting was too early and was subsequently discovered to be a portrait of Xiang Fei, a concubine of the Qianlong Emperor during 18th century Qing Dynasty.
+At the time of her assassination, an oil painting by Italian artist Giuseppe Castiglione (1688–1766) was alleged to be a portrait of the queen.
+However, the painting was too early and was subsequently discovered to be a portrait of Xiang Fei, a concubine of the Qianlong Emperor during 18th century Qing dynasty.

 In August 2017, a gallery exhibition held by Daboseong Ancient Art Museum in Central Seoul displayed a portrait of a woman said to be Empress Myeongseong.
 The woman is seen wearing a white hanbok, a white hemp hat, and leather shoes.
 She sits on a western-style chair.
 Kim Jong-chun, director of Daboseong Gallery, stated that when the portrait was examined, "Min clan" was written above the face side, and "portrait of a Madame" had been inscribed on the back.
-Subsequently, based on infrared research by the gallery, scholars and an art professor doubt the identification of the woman as being the queen consort.
+Subsequently, based on infrared research by the gallery, scholars and an art professor doubt the identification of the woman as being the queen.